SummaryRead the full fact sheet

-Some children will show signs of ASD by the age of two and will be diagnosed then.
+Some children will show signs of autism by the age of two and will be diagnosed then.
 Other may be diagnosed when they are older.
-The earlier ASD can be diagnosed the sooner therapy can begin.
-Early intervention has been shown to improve outcomes for children on the autism spectrum.
+The earlier autism can be diagnosed the sooner therapy can begin.
+Early intervention has been shown to improve outcomes for autistic children.

-It is not unusual for people on the autism spectrum to have reached adulthood without a diagnosis.
+It is not unusual for autistic people to have reached adulthood without a diagnosis.

-Sometimes people will discover some information about ASD that makes them think ‘That sounds like me.’
+Sometimes people will discover some information about autism that makes them think ‘That sounds like me.’
 They may then choose to talk to a health professional for a diagnosis, or they may not.

-You may choose to seek a diagnosis for suspected ASD if:
+You may choose to seek a diagnosis for suspected autism if:

-- you have been diagnosed with a mental health condition and/or intellectual disability during childhood or adolescence, but think that you may have ASD
+- you have been diagnosed with a mental health condition and/or intellectual disability during childhood or adolescence, but think that you may have autism

 - you have struggled with feeling socially isolated and different

-- your child or another family member has been diagnosed with ASD and some of the characteristics of autism sound familiar to you.
+- your child or another family member has been diagnosed with autism and some of the characteristics of autism sound familiar to you.

-If you wish to seek an assessment for ASD, you can:
+If you wish to seek an assessment for autism, you can:

 - talk to your GP – who may refer you to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism

-- talk to a psychologist with experience in the assessment and diagnosis of autism (you do not need a referral from your GP to see a psychologist).
+- talk to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism (you do not need a referral from your GP to see a psychologist).